• Skip to main content

 1 hour

 Love stuffed peppers but don’t want all the work?
 Make stuffed pepper soup instead!!
-Ready in about an hour, this Southwestern twist on Unstuffed Pepper Soup is the easy way to enjoy all the comfort of stuffed peppers but with a spicy kick and a touch of healthy from brown rice!
+Ready in about an hour, this Southwestern twist on Stuffed Pepper Soup is the easy way to enjoy all the comfort of stuffed peppers but with a spicy kick and a touch of healthy from brown rice!

 Photo of three bowls of Southwestern Stuffed Pepper Soup with two full and one half eaten.